zopefoundation/keas.kmi/README.txt

 To get started do::

-  $ python boostrap.py # Must be Python 2.5
+  $ python boostrap.py # Must be Python 2.5 or higher
   $ ./bin/buildout     # Depends on successfull compilation of M2Crypto
   $ ./bin/runserver    # or ./bin/paster serve server.ini